jensmarquardt/threeme/README.rst

 Threeme Distribution
 ========================================================================================================================

 About the distribution
 ----------------------

 Threeme is free and our contribution to the TYPO3 community.
-The distribution is not supposed to compete with other template concepts and extensions such as "Themes" or the "Bootstrap Package", it pursues a completely different philosophy:
+The distribution is not supposed to compete with other templating concepts and extensions such as "Themes" or the "Bootstrap Package", it pursues a completely different philosophy:

-Threeme is aimed at experienced front-end developers who already know TYPO3, but also for those who want to become one.
+Threeme is aimed at experienced frontend developers who already know TYPO3, but also for those who want to become one.
 It offers a preconfigured TYPO3 distribution, which does not want to create universal requirements, but offers strong defaults in a flexible structure in order to efficiently implement complex individual programming.